 LEARNING BEYOND THE CLASSROOM

 Learning at Curry extends beyond the classroom and is embedded throughout co- and extracurricular activities.
 Students engage in common and collaborative learning across a wide range of programs and activities, including the First-Year Living Learning Communities Program.
 This program allows students to collaborate with faculty and other first-year students both in and out of the classroom.
-Students investigate a common theme as they complete required courses.
-They are asked to challenge themselves as they engage in discussions, lectures, activities, and community events throughout the semester.
+They investigate a common theme as they complete required courses, challenging themselves as they engage in discussions, lectures, activities, and community events throughout the semester.
 Students seeking a holistic experience that integrates their classroom and residence hall experience should consider this beneficial learning opportunity.

 Only seven miles from downtown Boston, its proximity to the city gives students access to a wide variety of internships at leading companies as well as clinical placements at world-class hospitals.
 The city provides myriad opportunities for cultural, recreational, and sports-related activities.

-Curry’s location is also less than two miles from the scenic Blue Hills, a natural reservation which offers skiing, hiking, horseback riding, and resources for environmental education and recreation.
+Curry’s location is also less than two miles from the scenic Blue Hills, a natural reservation that offers skiing, hiking, horseback riding, and resources for environmental education and recreation.

 Percent of students living on campus.